rudeboybert/MATH116/problem-sets.md

 #### Learning Goals

-* Perform a realistic confidence interval calculation: where you don't know the real population parameter!
+* Perform a more realistic confidence interval calculation: **where you don't know the real population parameter**
 * Solidify understanding of confidence intervals